Elementary-team/flutter-elementary/packages/elementary/README.md

 ## Description

-This is architecture library with the main goal to split code between different responsibility layers, make code clear, simple, readable and easy testable.
-This approach standing on MVVM architecture pattern and make with the respect to Clean Architecture.
+The primary goal of this library is to split code into different responsibility layers, thus making it clearer, simpler as well as more readable and testable.
+This approach is based on an architectural pattern called MVVM and the fundamentals of Clean Architecture.

 ## Overview

-This library follow classic mvvm pattern splitting layers.
-There are Widget as View layer, WidgetModel as ViewModel layer and Model as Model layer.
+This library applies a classic principle of an MVVM pattern, which is layering.
+In it, we have Widget acting as a View layer, WidgetModel as a ViewModel layer, and Model as a Model layer.

 ### WidgetModel

-The key part in this chain of responsibility is the WidgetModel layer, which connects all other layers and represents state to Widget.
-Moreover, it is the source of truth for constructing of the display.
-By the time build is called on the widget, the WidgetModel should provide it all data needs to build.
+The key part in this chain of responsibility is the WidgetModel layer that connects the rest of the layers together and describes state to Widget via a set of parameters.
+Moreover, it is the only source of truth when you build an image.
-The class representing this layer in the library is named by the same name WidgetModel.
-You can represent a state for display as a set of different properties.
-In order to clearly highlight the properties used for this purpose, you should use the IWidgetModel interface, whose subclasses determine what exactly will be provided.
-In order to simplify the connection of the display with these properties, you can use StateNotifier.
-A change in its state leads to notification of subscribers.
+By the time build is called on the widget, the WidgetModel should provide it with all the data needed for a build.
+The class representing this layer in the library has the same name – WidgetModel.
+You can describe a state to be rendered as a set of various properties.
+In order to determine the properties required, you should specify them in the IWidgetModel interface, the subclasses of which, in turn, determine what properties are used in this or that situation.
+In order to establish a quicker response to any changes in properties of a state object, you can use StateNotifier.
+Subscribers are then notified whenever a change occurs in a state.

-Through all this, the WidgetModel becomes place only for the description of presentation logic: what interaction happened and what state of properties as a result of this interaction.
+Due to this, the WidgetModel is the only place where presentation logic is described: what interaction took place and what occurred as a result.

-In the case with a data loading from the network, for example, the WidgetModel looks like this:
+For example, when data is loaded from the network, the WidgetModel looks like this:

 ```dart
 /// Widget Model for [CountryListScreen]